HandsOnDataViz/book/docs/HandsOnDataViz.md

-This chapter reviewed two broad questions that everyone should ask during the early stages of their visualization project: *Where can I find data?* and *How do I know what it really means?* We broke down both questions into more specific parts to develop your knowledge and skills in recognizing bad data, sourcing the origins of your data, distinguishing between public versus private data, and navigating the
+This chapter reviewed two broad questions that everyone should ask during the early stages of their visualization project: *Where can I find data?* and *What do I really know about it?* We broke down both questions into more specific parts to develop your knowledge and skills in recognizing bad data, sourcing the origins of your data, distinguishing between public versus private data, and navigating the